 The sewing machine body itself is covered for 25 years, but the parts, labor, and accessories are only warrantied for 1 year.
 The machine’s electronic components carry a 2-year warranty.
 Proof of purchase is also required, so if purchasing in-store, keep that receipt!

 - Sewing, quilting, and one monogramming font as well make this a truly feature-rich and versatile sewing machine.

 - Automated features are beginner-friendly.
 Also easy to get started after reading the instructions manual and watching the included DVD.

 - A reliable Brother sewing machine.

 - Monogramming font is pre-set, so if you don’t like it, you’re out of luck.

 - Plastic parts of the machine can break, but at this price point, it’s worth the risk, in my opinion.
 I personally find the needle threader to be finicky.

 There are so many great Brother sewing machines that it may be hard to pick which one will be best for you.
 Here’s how the Brother XR9550prw compares to a couple of other popular Brother computerized sewing machines.

 Both sewing machines are computerized Brother sewing machines.
 The XR9550prw comes in at a higher price point, but it also offers more features to the user.

-Common features are the detachable wide table, built-in free arm, and similar automated tasks such as bobbin winding and needle threading.
+The detachable wide table, built-in free arm, and similar automated tasks such as bobbin winding and needle threading are common features.